seansaito/CLEAR/README.md

 ### Running CLEAR

 First, CLEAR's parameters for the experiment should be set.
+These are all in CLIME_settings.py.
+The admissible values for each parameter are shown in the comment to the right of the parameter eg for *case_study* the admissible values are 'Census','PIMA Indians Diabetes','Credit Card','BreastC'.

+CLEAR is then run by running CLEAR.py